dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 ### 2.1 Behavior

 The first value of software is its behavior.
 Programmers are hired to make machines behave in a way that makes or saves money for the stakeholders.
 We do this by helping the stakeholders develop a functional specification, or requirements document.
-Then we write the code that causes the stakeholder’s machines to satisfy those requirements.
+Then we write the code that causes the stakeholder's machines to satisfy those requirements.

 When the machine violates those requirements, programmers get their debuggers out and fix the problem.